jiahaoecon/webpage/_pages/about.md

 My long-term objective is to promote the integration of econometric theory into empirical work by developing inference tools that are both robust and easy to implement.

-I am very fortunate to be advised by Prof. Koomla Ulrich Hounyo.
+I am very fortunate to be advised by Prof. K. Ulrich Hounyo.

 Please feel free to reach me at  `jlin28@albany.edu` .